Abstract of Microsoft Excel.

 Copilot in Excel.

-1. Start with a personal budget template
+1. Start with a personal budget template in Excel online.

 User interface for creating a blank spreadsheet